1987-2017 Jeep Wranglers

-Many Jeep owners know they own a Wrangler, but aren’t aware if their Wrangler is a YJ, TJ, or JK.
-This articles purpose is to help Jeep Wrangler owners and enthusiasts to properly identify the different Jeep Wrangler models.
-The most obvious way to know the difference between the different Jeep Wrangler models is by the different year ranges.
-Jeep Wrangler YJ’s were manufactured between 1987-1995, Jeep Wrangler TJ’s were manufactured between 1997-2006, and Jeep Wrangler JK’s were manufactured from 2007 to present.
+Identify your jeep body style easily with the help of this article.
+Many Jeep owners know they own a Wrangler, but are not aware if their Wrangler is a YJ, TJ, or JK.
+This article will help you tell the difference between Jeep CJ, YJ, TJ, and JK models.
+If you’ve ever asked “What does JK mean on a Jeep?” the most obvious way to know a Jeep Wrangler’s models is by the different year ranges.
+Jeep Wrangler YJs were manufactured between 1987-1995, Jeep Wrangler TJ’s were manufactured between 1997-2006, and Jeep Wrangler JKs were manufactured from 2007 to present.
 There is no such thing as a 1996 Jeep Wrangler.
 If you purchased a Jeep Wrangler in 1996, it is most likely an early release of a 1997 model TJ.

 The Jeep Wrangler YJ replaced the Jeep CJ in 1987.
 The new design featured a wider wheelbase, slightly less ground clearance, and additional comfort amenities.
 The Wrangler YJ also came with leaf spring suspensions similar to the CJs except with wider leaf springs and Jeep parts track and sway bars to assist with handling.
 YJs are most identifiable by their rectangular shaped headlights which were a first for Jeep Wranglers and were met with much controversy from hardcore Jeep enthusiasts.
 Aside from the new Jeep parts grill design, the rest of the YJs body was very similar to the CJ, allowing many aftermarket Jeep parts and Jeep accessories to be interchangeable with little or no modification.